MicroEJ/docs/VEEPortingGuide/vgImage.rst

 The way to register the drawing commands is strongly linked to the targeted GPU:

-* The paths and gradients are stored to be used directly by the GPU when rendering the image (prevent runtime modifications before the image rendering).
+* The paths and gradients are stored to be used directly by the GPU to render the image (prevent runtime modifications before the image rendering).
-* Depending on the GPU capabilities (a GPU may be able to draw a MicroUI anti-aliased line but not an aliased line), some MicroUI drawing API may be implemented or not (see :ref:`section_buffered_image`).
+* Depending on the GPU capabilities (a GPU may be able to draw a MicroUI anti-aliased line but not an aliased line), some MicroUI drawing API may be implemented (see :ref:`section_buffered_image`).

-By consequence, the implementation is dedicated to the GPU.
+As a consequence, the implementation is dedicated to the GPU.
-The :ref:`section_vg_cco` provide some implementations and the Front Panel (for the Simulation) features the same limitations than the embedded side (it is not possible to store a MicroUI drawing in the simulator if the embedded side is not able to perform it).
+The :ref:`section_vg_cco` provide some implementations, and the Front Panel (for the Simulation) features the same limitations as the embedded side (it is not possible to store a MicroUI drawing in the simulator if the embedded side is not able to perform it).

-.. [#note_uibvi] The compatible MicroUI drawings depends on the GPU Port, see :ref:`section_vg_cco`.
+.. [#note_uibvi] The compatible MicroUI drawings depend on the GPU Port; see:ref:`section_vg_cco`.

 Runtime Image
 =============